Klemek/Choice-Game/doc/Events.md

 ## Introduction

 Events are the main part of the game edition.
 This is where you will set your story through every interactions your player can make.
+They should be in the properties of the info tiles in your [map creation](Map_creation.md#map-creation).

 ## Format:
 EVENT (PARAM) {OPTIONAL PARAM}